remove-bg/ruby/README.md

 - [GraphicsMagick](http://www.graphicsmagick.org/)
 - [libvips](http://libvips.github.io/libvips/)

 The gem will auto-detect any image processing libraries present.
-However you may prefer to explicitly configure which library to use:
+However, you can also explicitly configure which library to use:

 ```ruby
 RemoveBg.configure do |config|